kubewarden/docs/src/writing-policies/go.md

 library with TinyGo.
 This allows to parse incoming JSON requests.

 The [`github.com/buger/jsonparser`](https://github.com/buger/jsonparser) library
 provides only JSON parsing capabilities.
-Anyhow, a Chimera Policy has to write a JSON `ValidationResponse` response object to its STDOUT.
+Anyhow, a Kubewarden Policy has to write a JSON `ValidationResponse` response object to its STDOUT.
 Luckily, the [`ValidationResponse`](./index.md#the-validationresponse-object)
 object is trivial to produce, even without the help of a JSON library.